juanpallotta/GALION_Lidar_Tools/README.md

 ### Second Argument: Licel data file folder

 The second argument of this Python script must be the folder where the lidar files are located.
-The folder must contain **the lidar files with LICEL filename format**.
-The subfolders and other data files with extensions without numbers are discarded.
+The folder must contain **the lidar files in LICEL filename format**.
+The subfolders and other data files with extensions without numbers are discarded (since Licel files are extensionless and after the dot are just numbers).
 Another important feature is that their filenames must follow the Licel filenames conventions (more info at https://licel.com/raw_data_format.html).
 The rules for the filename are as follows:

 `xYYMDDhh.mmssuu`